If you’re in search of the best go-karting Sydney has to offer, look no further.

 Contact: (02) 9773 1398

 Opening Hours: Monday to Friday (10 AM — 10 PM)

 Go-Karting In Sydney — Frequently Asked Questions

-Well it depends on the go-kart.
-On average, you can expect around 50km/h from most standard go-karts.
-The newer models, which some of the tracks listed below use, can exceed 100km/h.
-One of the tracks — Hyper Karting — even has karts that can activate a boost (Mario Kart style) every so often throughout the race.
+It depends on the go-kart.
+On average, you can expect around 50 km/h from most standard go-karts.
+The newer models, which some of the tracks listed below use, can exceed 100 km/h.
+One of the tracks — Hyper Karting — even has karts that can activate a boost (DRS style) every so often throughout the race.

 How many racers can be on the same track at any one time?

-This also depends on the track, its width and length.
-For a standard track you expect around 8, but for the longer and wider ones you can expect all the way up to 25 racers at once.
+This also depends on the track (its width and length).
+For a standard track, you expect around eight.
+But for the longer and wider ones, you can expect all the way up to 25 racers at once.

 If the sun is shining, maybe you’d prefer to check out the best golf driving ranges in Sydney instead and if you need ideas on where to refuel head to our round-up of the best new restaurants in Sydney.